Cardes/steamcmd/README.md

 # steamcmd
-steamcmd container as baseimage, aiming to run with standart security constraints on openshift / okd
+steamcmd container as baseimage, aiming to run with standard security constraints on openshift / okd